 The Part D Explanation of Benefits explains the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount your retiree drug coverage has paid for each of your Part D prescription drugs during the month.
+The Part D EOB provides more information about the drugs you take, such as increases in price and other drugs with lower cost sharing that may be available.
+You should consult with your prescriber about these lower cost options.
 Chapter 4, "What you pay for your Part D prescription drugs," gives more information about the Part D Explanation of Benefits and how it can help you keep track of your drug coverage.

 A Part D Explanation of Benefits summary is also available upon request.
-To get a copy, please contact Member Services.
+To get a copy, please contact Pharmacy Member Services.
 Phone numbers are printed on the back cover of this booklet.